Find out what's key about each section on page three of your statement.

 This area of your statement describes the service period and confirms the address at which electricity is received.
 Your service agreement identification number is different from your account number.
 A service agreement documents your particular arrangement with PG&E (including rate plan, billing days, metering information and other factors) to calculate applicable charges.
 This area also shows your rate plan information, which identifies the type of utility service you receive and how we calculate your bill.

-Understanding your electric charges starts with understanding kilowatt hours (kWh), which are the units used to measure your electricity usage.
-You’re billed based on how much electricity, in kWh, you use each month.
+Understanding your electric charges start with understanding kilowatt hours (kWh), which are units to measure electric use.
+You are billed based on how many kWh you use each month.

 Tiers are set by state law and implemented with the approval of the California Public Utilities Commission (CPUC).
-As your electricity usage moves above your Tier 1 Allowance quantity, and crosses into Tier 2 or Tier 3, the price you pay per kWh increases.
+This section shows the highest tier in which you are being charged.
+Your energy costs increase according to the tier you are in.
 The tier usage marker indicates the highest tier in which you’re charged for that billing cycle.

 State and local governments may place taxes on your energy usage.
 If so, the information displays in this area of your statement.